 On our last trip, I was up a whopping $8!
 Ha!

-Also, a good thing to remember that you don’t ever need to buy a drink in a casino.
+Also, a good thing to remember is that you don’t even need to buy a drink in a casino.
 You’ll regularly see hosts wandering the floor who will gladly fix you your drink of choice.
 Just remember to leave a tip each time and you’ll be guaranteed a returning host to grab your next round for free.